 I’m an agnostic on the question of psychiatric medication, by which I mean that I am not automatically for them or against.
 Actually I am a pragmatist– I am for them when they work for a client.
 And when they do not work, it makes sense either to move on to an alternative or be open to the possibility that medications may not be helpful.

-My comments on this topic have been inspired by a recent article in the 6/30/12 Wall Street Journal by Katherine Sharpe entitled “The Medication Generation” See:
+My comments on this topic have been inspired by a recent article in the 6/30/12 Wall Street Journal by Katherine Sharpe entitled “The Medication Generation.”

-The article’s teaser under the title, “Many young people today have now spent most of their lives on antidepressants.
+The article’s subtitle, “Many young people today have now spent most of their lives on antidepressants.
 Have the drugs made them ’emotionally illiterate’?” certainly caught my eye.

-During my college years an early influence leading me to study psychotherapy was “The Politics of Experience,” by the Scottish psychiatrist R.D.
+During my college years, an early influence leading me to study psychotherapy was “The Politics of Experience,” by the late Scottish psychiatrist R.D.
 Laing.
-Laing was famous for seeing psychosis as an understandable reaction to a world gone insane.
+Laing was celebrated or excoriated for seeing psychosis as an understandable reaction to a world gone insane.
 As such he advocated not using drugs with many people undergoing psychotic breaks, particularly those who were young and without much psychiatric history.

 Critics dismissed Laing’s approach as at best romanticizing mental illness or as an ineffective homeopathic treatment and at worst as deluded and harmful.
-As a young therapist in the 1970’s I apprenticed on a in-patient psych ward where Laing’s theories were put into practice in a public hospital setting.
+As a young therapist in the 1970’s I apprenticed on an in-patient psych ward where Laing’s theories were put into practice in a public hospital setting.
 There were times where the Ward Chief, Stan Meyerson, successfully battled MediCal auditors and had patients stay for weeks or even over a month unmedicated!
 Such a scenario would not be available today.

 The point here is that in my earliest days I was thoroughly in the non-med camp.
-Of course experience mounted quickly and I remember schizophrenic out-patients who did relatively well on Thorazine quickly decompensating when they went off.
-(BTW some off the intense anti-med opinions popular at the time were formed by mental health workers at Agnew’s Hospital who tried Thorazine themselves and became thoroughly sedated.
+Of course, as I gained more experience I remember schizophrenic out-patients who did relatively well on Thorazine quickly decompensating when they went off.
+(BTW some of the intense anti-med opinions popular at the time were formed by mental health workers at Agnew’s Hospital who tried Thorazine themselves and became thoroughly sedated.
 Perhaps it should have been of more curiosity to those therapists why many of their patients were not even phased slightly by the same low dosages which rendered them practically immobile.
 Stan Meyerson, a proponent of treatment without medication, acknowledged that craziness, like all states of consciousness, had a chemistry. perhaps even a chemical signature, embedded in its make up.

-Sharpe’s thesis is that a significant number of today’s adolescents and young adults are now the first humans to be able to say that they have lived half their lives or more on medications.
-While being entirely open to the idea that medications, by which she is discussing primarily SSRI antidepressants such as Prozac, Zoloft, and their ilk, can be helpful, Sharpe wonders if the Psychiatric community has not gone off the reservation by determining all patient problems are reducible to chemical imbalances.
+The WSJ article suggested a significant number of today’s adolescents and young adults are now the first humans to be able to say that they have lived half their lives or more on medications.
+While being entirely open to the idea that medications, by which the author is discussing primarily SSRI antidepressants such as Prozac, Zoloft, and their ilk, can be helpful, Sharpe wonders if the Psychiatric community has not gone off the reservation by determining all patient problems are reducible to chemical imbalances.

-She reminds us of the truism that it isn’t what happens to people so much as what people make of what happens to them that largely determines how they feel about themselves.
+She reminds us of the truism that it isn’t what happens to people so much as what people make of what happens to them that largely determines the state of their self-esteem.
 She states, “The idea that my deepest emotions were actually random emanations from my malfunctioning brain didn’t uplift me; it just further demoralized me.”